alicembera/Time-Series-Regression-Analysis-/README.md

 # Regression-Project-on-Coorporation-Favorita
 Corporation Favorita aims to optimize its inventory management by accurately forecasting the demand for various products across its stores in Ecuador.
 The goal is to ensure that each store has the right quantity of products in stock to meet customer demand while minimizing overstocking or stockouts.

-# Introduction
+## Introduction
 Corporation Favorita wants to ensure that they always have the right quantity of products in stock.
 To do this I have decided to build a series of machine learning models to forecast the demand of products in various locations.
 The marketing and sales team have provided you with some data to aid this endeavor.
 CRISP-DM Framework for Data Science projects were used.

 ## Insights from data analysis
 The dataset provided were train, test, stores, oil, transaction, sample_submission and holiday_events.
-However, the main dataset useeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee
+However, the main dataset used in the analysis were the train and test datasets whiles the other supplementary datasets were useful in answering the hypothesis and the questions of interest.

 ## Hypothesis and Questions
 The following hypothesis was stated for the regression analysis:
-Null Hypothesis (Ho): Holidays do not have a significant effect on the sales
+Null Hypothesis (Ho): Holidays do not have a significant effect on the sales.

-Alternate Hypothesis (Ha): Holidays have a significant effect on the sales
+Alternate Hypothesis (Ha): Holidays have a significant effect on the sales.

 ## Questions
 1. Is the train dataset complete (has all the required dates)?